provNickGoeben/simple_ddns_agent/README.md

 - Verified up to date: Sept 2020

-## Prerequisites / Preparing AWS and credentials
+## Prepare an AWS secret with limited privileges

 You will need an AWS Route53 domain and hosted zone if you don't already have one.
 These are around $10/year